 Being at the crossroads of cultures (the Germanic in the North and the Romance in the South) and playing an important role in Europe, Brussels fits the definition of the archetypal "melting pot", but still retains its own unique character.
 In Brussels we will explore the medieval city center, and our focus will be the Grand Place.
 This small but delicately sculpted 15th century town square was erected over centuries, and has become this modern day representation of Brussels' history.
 Almost all of the buildings have a historical significance and the Hotel de Ville (the Town Hall) is still used today!
 Located in Brussels city centre, just down from Brussels Centrale, this ancient market place is a great focal point.

-We later continue by train to Bruges, a charming warren of cobbled streets, vast churches, canals lined with gorgeous old warehouses, and a spectacularly lovely main square.
+We later continue by bus to Bruges, a charming warren of cobbled streets, vast churches, canals lined with gorgeous old warehouses, and a spectacularly lovely main square.
 Bruges, one of the best-preserved medieval cities in all of Europe, is an unforgettable experience for any traveller who walks its ancient streets.
 Coined the "Venice of the North" because of its beauty and many canals, Bruges is a city with 2,000 years of history and a most glorious past.
 In the Middle Ages, Bruges was the most important economic center in Northern Europe.

 Overnight in Bruges.